Best Baldur's Gate 3 Sorcerer Subclass: Wild Magic, Draconic Bloodline, or Storm Sorcery | Attack of the Fanboy

 Best Sorcerous Origin in Baldur’s Gate 3

-We’d love to tell you that we decided that Draconic Bloodline is the best Sorcerous Origin in Baldur’s Gate 3 after careful consideration, but there was nothing to consider.
+We can confidently choose Draconic Bloodline as the best Sorcerous Origin in Baldur’s Gate 3 after careful consideration.
+In fact, there was nothing else to consider.
 The Draconic Bloodline Sorcerous Origin allows players to tap into the raw destructive potential of the Sorcerer right away by enabling them to deal additional damage to spells of a specific elemental type.
 Draconic Bloodline Sorcerers are also much more durable than their kin since their Sorcerous Origin allows them to gain HP when they level up and have a higher AC than most spellcasting classes.

 - This article was updated on August 10th, 2023